 - Once the pork is cooked, cover the meat with a wet paper towel to keep the meat moist.

-- Cut the meat against the grain for to give it a softer texture.
+- Cut the meat against the grain to give it a softer texture.

 When my mum first arrived in Australia back in the 1980’s these types of noodles were simply not available, so she used to make them by hand.
 This was a very long and strenuous process since she didn’t have any gadgets to help her.
 Fast forward to today, you can readily find banh canh noodles in many Asian groceries.

-The Cong Thanh brand below is the one I prefer to use (this is not a sponsored post), but you can substitute for other brands or use tapioca or udon noodles.
+The Cong Thanh brand below is the one I prefer to use (this is not a sponsored post).
+If you can’t find this then use tapioca noodles, udon noodles or any other noodles that has “banh canh” on the label.

-It is really important to properly prep the noodles in a way so that they do not break up and turn to mush.
-Here are a few pointers to give you the best results.
+It is really important to properly prep the noodles so they do not break up and turn to mush.
+Here are a few pointers to give you the best results:

 - Always warm the noodles in the microwave first.
-If you put cold noodles into a soup, they will just break up.
+If you put cold noodles into soup they will just break up.

 - The noodles need to be dunked in boiling water to soften and remove the oils, impurities and smell.
 This is very important to preserve the taste and aroma of your noodle soup.